2008368/CS220-AU-portfolio/README.md

-# Overview
+# CS220 AU OVERVIEW
 ##  Portofolio Overview.

--My portoflio will include:
+- Website (40% of my mark)

-- exploring some inspirational fashion statements
+- Di- reflection (40% of my mark)
-- my qualifications and some experiences
+- Self and Peer assesment (10% of my mark)
-- small intro on my background education
+- Portofolio overview (10% of my mark)

 ### Log

 - 2021-10-23 demonstrating VSC on computer. testing on another computer as well. testing on mac. testing GitHub Desktop.
 - 2021-10-19 minor grammar and logic changes.
 - 2021-10-16 testing fork from kris-dummy account.
 Testing notifications in forked repos.